 , brainstorming with a consultant over 12 weeks to generate four to eight ideas worthy of implementation

-Garry Bulluck, Detroit's deputy chief of mobility innovation, says they tried to think outside the box.
+Garry Bulluck, deputy chief of mobility innovation for the City of Detroit, says they tried to think outside the box.
 Ideas ranged from systems that maximize parking efficiency by allowing visitors to reserve a parking spot, to infrastructure that would make the existing bus system more efficient.

 "Transportation should not be the barrier that stops that person from going after a better job on the opposite side of Detroit." –Garry Bulluck, City of Detroit.